nyggus/easycheck/README.rst

         return full_name.split(' ')[0]

 If the instance condition is violated, it would throw ArgumentValueError with the following message: "Incorrect instance of full_name; valid instance(s): <class 'str'>".
 If the expected_condition is violated, then the ArgumentValueError would be raised with the following message: "Provided condition violated for full_name".
-So, it's up to you which approach you will choose: the `check_argument()` function, which offers a dedicated API to check arguments, or a number of function calls that check the particular aspects of the argument you want to check.
-In `check_argument()`, you can also use a dedicated message, although this functionality is less obvious when you are checking several aspects of the argument at the same time (in which case it's better to use the in-built default messages).
+So, it's up to you which approach you will choose: the :code:`check_argument()` function, which offers a dedicated API to check arguments, or a number of function calls that check the particular aspects of the argument you want to check.
+In :code:`check_argument()`, you can also use a dedicated message, although this functionality is less obvious when you are checking several aspects of the argument at the same time (in which case it's better to use the in-built default messages).

 Example 2: Use checkit in code: handle errors
 ---------------------------------------------